 Richmond is a medium-sized city located in the state of Kentucky.
 With a population of 33,533 people and 14 constituent neighborhoods, Richmond is the seventh largest community in Kentucky.

-Richmond is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Richmond is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Richmond who work in sales jobs (12.92%), office and administrative support (12.79%), and food service (11.45%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Richmond is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Richmond is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Richmond who work in sales jobs (13.48%), office and administrative support (12.74%), and food service (10.25%).

-The overall education level of Richmond citizens is substantially higher than the typical US community, as 29.96% of adults in Richmond have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Richmond citizens is substantially higher than the typical US community, as 31.67% of adults in Richmond have at least a bachelor's degree.

-The per capita income in Richmond in 2010 was $17,850, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
-This equates to an annual income of $71,400 for a family of four.
+The per capita income in Richmond in 2010 was $17,979, which is middle income relative to Kentucky, and low income relative to the rest of the US.
+This equates to an annual income of $71,916 for a family of four.
 However, Richmond contains both very wealthy and poor people as well.
-Richmond also has one of the higher rates of people living in poverty in the nation, with 31.90% of its population below the federal poverty line.
+Richmond also has one of the higher rates of people living in poverty in the nation, with 31.94% of its population below the federal poverty line.

 Richmond is a somewhat ethnically-diverse city.
 The people who call Richmond home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Richmond residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Richmond include Irish, English, Italian, and Scots-Irish.
+Important ancestries of people in Richmond include German, English, Scots-Irish, and Italian.

 The most common language spoken in Richmond is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Arabic.